-Anonymous asked: Is disk utility still doing a repair if the finder isn't responding?
+Anonymous said: Is disk utility still doing a repair if the finder isn't responding?

 It maybe.
 If the finder is not responding, that does not mean that other apps are not still running.